openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    # nova unshelve [--availability-zone <availability_zone>] <server>

-When a host is in failover mode performing normal volume or snapshot provisioning will not be possible, failover-host mode simply provides access to replicated volumes to minimise environment down-time.
+When a host is in failover mode performing normal volume or snapshot provisioning will not be possible, failover host mode simply provides access to replicated volumes to minimise environment down-time.
 The primary objective whilst in failover mode should be to get the R1 array back online.
-When the primary array becomes available again, you can initiate a failback using the same failover command and specifying --backend_id default:
+When the primary array becomes available again, you can initiate a fail-back using the same failover command and specifying ``--backend_id default``:

 .. code-block:: console